cdktf/cdktf-provider-google/docs/monitoringUptimeCheckConfig.csharp.md

 The port to the page to run the check against.

-Will be combined with host (specified within the MonitoredResource) to construct the full URL.
+Will be combined with host (specified within the 'monitored_resource') to construct the full URL.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.6.0/docs/resources/monitoring_uptime_check_config#port MonitoringUptimeCheckConfig#port}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.7.0/docs/resources/monitoring_uptime_check_config#port MonitoringUptimeCheckConfig#port}

 ---